wzx140/welding_prediction/README.md

 For more information, you can read my blog about [ADASYN](https://masterwangzx.com/2019/04/08/SMOTE/#adasyn)

 #### TENSORBOARD
-After run `main.py`, the data for tensorboard will store in `log/tsb`.
+After training, the data for tensorboard will store in `log/tsb`.
 Just run `tensorboard --logdir log/tsb`

 #### DEBUG
 If you want to use **tfdbg**, you should,
 - install *pyreadline* by pip
 - set *enable_debug* True in *config.py*
-- run `python main.py --debug` in project dir
+- run `python main.py train --debug` in project dir
 > For more information, you can read [official document](https://www.tensorflow.org/guide/debugger)

 ## DEMO